jasonflorentino/olla/README.md

 # 🐱 Olla

-A simple ollama chat client for my home network.
+*A simple ollama chat client for my home network.*

+Looked at a few linked on their README, but obviously it's much more fun making your own.
+Finally gave in and used shadcn.

+—Jason (Aug 2025)

 # Setup